Experts Explain The Important Difference Between Physical & Chemical SPF

-Touted by experts as a non-negotiable game-changer in skincare, sunscreen has the ability to reduce your risk of skin cancer and sunburn, and prevent fine lines, wrinkles, and hyperpigmentation.
-Wearing it on a daily basis sounds like a no-brainer, but wrapping your head around the different varieties of sunscreen can be a bit of a minefield, especially when it comes to formulas.
+Touted by experts as a non-negotiable game-changer in skincare, sunscreen has the ability to reduce your risk of skin cancer and sunburn, and prevent skin bugbears such as fine lines, wrinkles and hyperpigmentation.
+Wearing it on a daily basis sounds like a no-brainer but wrapping your head around the different varieties of sunscreen can be a bit of a minefield, especially when it comes to formulas.

 Advertisement